mmic-lcl/mmic-lcl.github.io/_pages/adlu-test.md

-{% for post in site.training reversed %}
+{% for post in site.adlu-test reversed %}
   {% include archive-single.html %}
 {% endfor %}